Guidelines for the delivery of tests

 - Approved students are entitled to special conditions for timed (on-campus or online) tests of 30 minutes or longer, including where appropriate support from a reader or writer.

-- At Alert Levels 2 or above, students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.
+- At COVID alert level 2 or above, students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.

 - Advice for staff on assistance for students with approved special conditions sitting online tests may be found on the Canvas Resources website.